omkarkhair/sp-jello/README.md

 - Easily page through list query results (paging support)

 ## Getting started
 Jello is easy to use.
 With the first few releases we are focusing on REST API with Sharepoint lists only.
-Jello has dependencies on `SP.js` and `jquery`.
-Make sure you have them loaded in your page before starting to consume Jello.
+Jello has a dependency on `jQuery`.
+Make sure you have jQuery loaded in your page before starting to consume Jello.

 ### Initialize on a list
 To initialize Jello on a Sharepoint list, you need to provide the `siteUrl` and `listOptions` respectively.
 The returned Jello object can then be used to perform operations on the list.